Reginald VelJohnson: Career

 In 2021, VelJohnson voiced Principal Winslow in the animated adaptation of the comic Invincible.
 In both the comic and the television series, the main character attends a high school named after the actor, and the character itself is named after his previous role of Carl Winslow from Family Matters.
 VelJohnson also voices several minor characters in the series.
 He later reprised his role as David Sutton on Disney's Turner & Hooch.

-In January 2023, VelJohnson began appearing in advertisments for Progressive as "TV Dad," a parody of his previous Carl Winslow role.
+In January 2023, VelJohnson began appearing in advertisements for Progressive as "TV Dad", a parody of his previous Carl Winslow role.

+In September 2024, VelJohnson was announced as one of the celebrities competing on season 33 of Dancing with the Stars.
+He was partnered with Emma Slater and they finished in 10th place.

 Personal life

 As of 2009, VelJohnson had homes in Raleigh, North Carolina, and Los Angeles, and resided primarily in Oceanside, New York.
 He has never married and has no children.